pipe01/legendary-rune-maker/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.me/pipe01)

+This is a fork of the original [Legendary Rune Maker](https://github.com/pipe01/legendary-rune-maker/), in order to use its internals in [RiftGG](https://rift.gg)

 A rune maker for League of Legends that also offers a bunch of automation options.
 Download latest release [here](https://github.com/pipe01/legendary-rune-maker/releases/latest).

 # Features